-In this Guitar Pro 7 review, I’m going to go over what’s new in the latest release, how to use it, and why I think it’s quite possibly the best tool a guitarist can have.
+In this Guitar Pro 7.5 review, I’m going to go over what’s new in the latest release, how to use it, and why I think, apart from a quality guitar lesson platform, it’s quite possibly the best tool a guitarist can have.

 What Is Guitar Pro?